-Stock market: US Supreme Court rejects Trump tariffs; India to pay 10% tariff — analysts views - BusinessToday
+Stock market: US Supreme Court rejects Trump tariffs; Gift Nifty jumps 320 points; analysts views - BusinessToday

 In a landmark legal decision, the US Supreme Court overturned US President Donald Trump's broad use of emergency powers to impose high tariffs on global imports on Friday.
-However, Trump has imposed 10 per cent global tariffs on all countries.
+However, the US has imposed 10 per cent global tariffs on all countries.

 Global risk sentiment has improved significantly since the US Supreme Court overturned a majority of President Trump's tariffs imposed under emergency powers, said Hariprasad K, SEBI-registered research analyst and founder of livelong wealth.